Joseph: King of Dreams: Casting and approach to characters

-David Campbell doubled as Joseph's singing voice and the singing narrator as well.

-Pelfrey commented: "Since I had never done a musical before, it was interesting to note the difference between producing these songs as opposed to doing a record.
-In a musical, the songs advance the story and I had to help that process, as well as make the songs belong to the fabric of the film and the palette of the score.
-Although this was animation, it certainly did not call for a cartoon approach, due to the depth of the story.
-The film needed more of a live-action treatment to the score.
-Joseph: King of Dreams also allowed me to work with the best producers in the business and helped make this a very successful experience both personally and professionally".
-He explained that Lucas Richman was the reason the Symphonic Suite from Joseph was created.
-Lucas contacted Pelfrey about wanting to present it in a concert he was doing in Knoxville where he was the conductor and music director, and Pelfrey created the suite especially for them.
-Pelfrey said that he created a vibrant and thriving orchestra there and they were all welcoming for him.
-It was performed in LA by the Los Angeles Jewish Symphony in August 2010.

-Songs
+Music

 Score and songs were released in 2000 in CD format only for promotional purposes without release to a mass audience.

 Release

 As the first and only DreamWorks Animation direct-to-video film, Joseph: King of Dreams was released by DreamWorks Home Entertainment on VHS and DVD on November 7, 2000.
 Special features included "Sing-a-long songs, storybook read-a-long programming, an interactive trivia game, and printable activity and coloring sheets".
 The film was released by 20th Century Fox Home Entertainment on DVD on May 13, 2014, as part of a triple film set, along with DreamWorks Animation's The Road to El Dorado (2000) and Sinbad: Legend of the Seven Seas (2003).
 The film was re-released by Universal Pictures Home Entertainment on DVD on June 5, 2018, and released on Blu-ray for the first time on January 22, 2019.

 The direct-to-video film was "made available to Christian retailers, but mainly [would] be sold in traditional retailers such as Walmart and Target and video stores."
 The financial success of Joseph would to some degree influence whether more animated Bible stories would be released by DreamWorks.